designersayap/lunar-rover/app/template-components/component-guidelines.md

 ```

 ### `BuilderLink`
-Simplified link component, primarily for lists or footer links where button styling isn't needed.
+A simplified link component, primarily for lists (like Footer links) where button styling isn't needed.

 ```javascript
 import BuilderLink from "@/app/page-builder-components/utils/builder/builder-link";